-If there is any sin, than we must confess it to Him alone and "if we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness" (1 John 1:9).
+If there is any sin, then we must confess it to Him alone, and "if we confess our sins, He is faithful and just and will forgive us our sins and purify us from all unrighteousness."
+(1 John 1:9).

 We must pray in faith and doubt not.
-In prayer to God we can ask for anything.
-But all what we ask for, must be asked for the glory of God (John 14:13).
+Praying to God we can ask for anything.
+But all that we ask for, must be asked for the glory of God.
+(John 14:13).

 What for we must pray?

 First of all, we must pray may God's will be done and not ours.
 (Matthew 6:10).

 "'Our Father in heaven, hallowed be your name, your kingdom come, your will be done on earth as it is in heaven.
 Give us today our daily bread.
 Forgive us our debts, as we also have forgiven our debtors.
 And lead us not into temptation, but deliver us from the evil one.
 For if you forgive men when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive men their sins, your Father will not forgive your sins."
 (Mathew 6:10:15).